MiiisterBR/dynamic-git-commit-batch-script/README.md

 Copy the file to your project directory and run the command `.\ugit.bat "Commit",branch` in the command prompt. branch parameter is optional, if not entered, the default branch will be set to **main**.

-Alternatively, you can copy the file to the `c:\windows\system32` directory and run the ugit command in the command prompt.
+Alternatively, you can copy the file to the `c:\windows\system32` directory and run the `ugit.bat "Commit"` command in the command prompt.

 Note: If you choose the second method, please be aware that copying files to the system32 directory can be risky and may